-A professional image must be presented at all times.
-Students must follow these guidelines as well as any and all guidelines set by clinical sites.
+A professional image must be always presented.
+Students must follow these guidelines as well as all guidelines set by clinical sites.
 The following regulations apply whenever a student is in uniform:

 GENERAL APPEARANCE

 - 1. White scrub tops and medium grey scrub pants. - a.
 Scrub pants should be medium grey and color could be called seagull grey, steel, grey stone, nickel, etc. depending on the vendor.
 No black pants are allowed.